+Table 20.
+MPI-IO bandwidth for JASMIN raw data.

-With further reference to Investigating Read Performance of Python and NetCDF when using HPC Parallel Filesystems[14], sequential serial performance on JASMIN has been measured at approximately 500 MiB/s, the same level of performance observed in these parallel I/O tests.
+With further reference to Investigating Read Performance of Python and NetCDF when using HPC Parallel Filesystems[17], sequential serial performance on JASMIN has been measured at approximately 500 MiB/s, the same level of performance observed in these parallel I/O tests.
 From this, we conclude that there is no scope for improvement with parallelisation on this system under the default configuration.
 However, at time of writing, additional work is underway from Jones et al. to expand their investigation to include multi-threaded performance and examine parallelism on JASMIN in greater detail.
 Results are expected to be published at a later date.